Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 If the small car park area is full at the trail head of the Airport Loop Trail, continue driving up hill and park at the airport overlook where you watch the sunset.

-From there you can walk half a mile back down hill on the Airport View Trail (one of the easy hikes in Sedona) to the start of the Loop Trail and get these views!
+From there you can walk half a mile back down hill on the Airport View Trail (one of the easy hikes in Sedona with kids) to the start of the Loop Trail and get these views!

 Airport Summit Trail